damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 ## Installing GitLab from source

-GitLab is fighting a similar battle.
+GitLab is facing similar challenges.
 [Installation and upgrade guides] for what we call *installation from source* are available but they are at least 10 pages long.